 - The students must obtain knowledge on carbon dynamics in relation to global climate and how human interprices and nature managements types influence the overall balance.

-- The student must be able to use abiotic-biotic methods to classify freshwater and terrestrial habitats according to national and international directives.
+- The student must be able to use abiotic-biotic methods to classify freshwater and terrestrial habitats in terms of ecological status and according to national and international directives.

-- The student must be able to perform analyses of environmental and biological conditions, including indices of biodiversity, couple them and evaluate them by simple quantitative-statistical methods using excel-programmes in different terrestrial, freshwater and semi-aquatic habitats.
+- The student must be able to analyse and graphically represent environmental and biological data, including indices of biodiversity, couple them and evaluate them by appropriate quantitative-statistical methods and tests using excel or other software.

-- The student must be able to perform measurements of the contemporary and historical conditions in lakes based on water and sediment analyses.
+- The student must be able to collect samples and perform measurements of environmental key parameters in lakes and streams.

 - The student must be able to calculate and evaluate the biodiversity, the quality of nature and the economy associated with different production methods in forest types.